Privacy Policy

 Complaint handling procedure:

-If you wish to lodge a complaint or make a request concerning your personal data, please follow the steps below:
+If you wish to lodge a complaint or make a request regarding your personal data, please follow the procedure below:

 - Your full name and contact information